-3. Are Cayenne Pepper Supplements Safe for Healthy Individuals with RET Mutation Associated Genetic Risk?
+3. What about Cayenne Pepper Supplements for Healthy Individuals with ALK Mutation associated Genetic Risk?

-RET mutation causes biochemical pathways MAPK Signaling, Stem Cell Signaling, PI3K-AKT-MTOR Signaling, Angiogenesis and Growth Factor Signaling to get impacted.
+ALK mutation causes biochemical pathways/processes like MAPK Signaling and Growth Factor Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Cayenne Pepper should be avoided when the genetic panel identifies mutation of RET for Thyroid Cancer and Neuroendocrine Cancer.
-Cayenne Pepper impacts pathways like MAPK Signaling and Stem Cell Signaling and creates adverse effects with RET and related conditions.
+Cayenne Pepper should not be taken when the genetic panel identifies mutation of ALK for Central Nervous System.
+Cayenne Pepper impacts pathways/processes like MAPK Signaling and creates adverse conditions with ALK.

-4. Are Cayenne Pepper Supplements Safe for Healthy Individuals with CDKN1B Mutation Associated Genetic Risk?
+4. What about Cayenne Pepper Supplements for Healthy Individuals with TP53 Mutation associated Genetic Risk?

-CDKN1B is one of the genes available in panels for cancer risk testing.
-CDKN1B mutation causes biochemical pathways Cell Cycle, Cell Cycle Checkpoints, Stem Cell Signaling, FOXO Signaling and PI3K-AKT-MTOR Signaling to get impacted.
+TP53 is one of the genes available in panels for cancer risk testing.
+TP53 mutation causes biochemical pathways/processes like Cell Cycle Checkpoints and Apoptosis to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Cayenne Pepper supplements when the genetic panel identifies mutation in CDKN1B for Neuroendocrine Cancer.
-Cayenne Pepper impacts pathways like Cell Cycle and Cell Cycle Checkpoints and creates a supportive effect in those with CDKN1B and related conditions.
+Cayenne Pepper supplements may be considered when the genetic panel identifies mutations in TP53 for Lung Cancer.
+Cayenne Pepper impacts pathways/processes like Apoptosis and creates a canceling effect in those individuals with TP53 mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Cayenne Pepper, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Cayenne Pepper are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.